 Sahithi Mantri

-Sahithi Mantri is an accomplished educational leader and currently serves as High School Principal at Ombudsman Educational Services, an alternative online high school program serving students across Arizona, with in-person branches in the Phoenix Valley and Tucson.
-Since stepping into the principal role in 2023, she has led significant program growth, expanding enrollment from 247 to more than 560 students.
-A certified PreK–12 principal through the Arizona Department of Education, Sahithi oversees a statewide distributed staff while fostering a strong virtual culture centered on mentorship, accountability, and student empowerment.
-In 2026, she was honored with the Public Educator of the Year Award in recognition of her impact on student success and school leadership.
+Sahithi Mantri is an accomplished educational leader and currently serves as the High School Principal at Ombudsman Educational Services, an alternative online high school program serving students across Arizona, with in‑person branches in both the Phoenix Valley and Tucson.
+Since stepping into the principal role in 2023, she has led significant program expansion, growing enrollment from 247 to more than 560 students.
+A certified PreK–12 principal through the Arizona Department of Education, Sahithi oversees a statewide distributed staff while cultivating a strong virtual culture grounded in mentorship, accountability, and student empowerment.
+Her leadership was recognized in 2026 when she received the Public Educator of the Year Award for her impact on student success and school improvement.

-Sahithi’s journey into education is both unconventional and inspiring.
-She began her professional career in India as a dental surgeon after earning her Bachelor of Dental Surgery, later completing a master’s degree in Hospital and Health Systems Management.
-After moving to the United States in 2016, what began as a maternity leave teaching opportunity evolved into a calling.
-She went on to earn her teaching credentials, taught middle and high school science, and later completed a Master’s in Educational Leadership at American College of Education.
-Her diverse professional background equips her with a systems-level perspective, blending operational strategy with compassionate, student-centered leadership.
+Sahithi’s path into education is both unconventional and inspiring.
+She began her career in India as a dental surgeon after completing her Bachelor of Dental Surgery, followed by a master’s degree in Hospital and Health Systems Management.
+After moving to the United States in 2016, a temporary teaching opportunity taken during maternity leave sparked an unexpected passion.
+She went on to earn her teaching credentials, taught middle and high school science, and completed a Master’s in Educational Leadership from the American College of Education.
+Her diverse professional background gives her a systems‑level lens that blends operational strategy with compassionate, student‑centered leadership.

-At the heart of Sahithi’s work is a deep commitment to at-risk and non-traditional students, including working teens, young parents, and those who have struggled in traditional school environments.
-She believes in leading by example—personally mentoring students, supporting staff development, and cultivating a collaborative team culture grounded in continuous growth.
 Outside of her professional life, Sahithi is a devoted wife of nine years and mother to two young boys.
 She enjoys reading personal development books, participates in a teacher book club, and finds joy in tending her vegetable and fruit garden.
-Her life and leadership reflect her core belief: focus on what you can control, invest fully in people, and trust that meaningful change is built one intentional step at a time.
+Her life and leadership reflect her guiding belief: focus on what you can control, invest fully in people, and trust that meaningful change is built one intentional step at a time.

 • Certified Principal - Standard Professional Principal, PreK-12